tristanbudd/gosport-ferry-tracker/README.md

 # Gosport Ferry Tracker
 ![](https://img.shields.io/github/stars/tristanbudd/gosport-ferry-tracker.svg) ![](https://img.shields.io/github/forks/tristanbudd/gosport-ferry-tracker.svg) ![](https://img.shields.io/github/tag/tristanbudd/gosport-ferry-tracker.svg) ![](https://img.shields.io/github/release/tristanbudd/gosport-ferry-tracker.svg) ![](https://img.shields.io/github/issues/tristanbudd/gosport-ferry-tracker.svg)

+> [!NOTE]
+> The website preview does not have real-time data as I am not currently hosting the api.
+Therefore will only show a preview and outdated information for now.

 ## What is this for?
 Gosport Ferry Tracker is an open source project allowing users to track the Gosport Ferry and view useful status information before their arrival.